cdli-gh/blog/README.md

    └── 15_eval3.md
 ```

 Here the `<project_name>/index.md` contains the summary of the complete project.
 This can be seen as a final report which would be written at the end of the program summarizing the complete project.
+Furter it also contains the objectives and various other details of the project.
 But don't forget to fill the front matter of the `<project_name>/index.md`.
 The front matter of should look like this:-
 ```
 ---
 title: "<project_name>"
 layout: page
 author: "<your_name>"
-tags: ["project","gsoc", "gsoc20"]
+tags: ["project","gsoc", "gsoc20","<project_name>"]
 ---
 ```